 Here are the icons, from left to right:

-- Capture Selected Portion: take a screenshot of a selected portion of the screen
+- Capture Selected Portion: screenshot the selected portion of the screen.

-- Record Entire Screen: take a video recording of the whole screen
+- Record Entire Screen: record a video of the whole screen.

-- Options: this is where you’ll set a start timer, show the mouse pointer or mouse clicks and even customize where you’d like to save your screenshots and screen recordings
+- Options: this is where you’ll set the start timer, show or hide the mouse pointer or mouse clicks and even customize where you’d like to save screenshots/screencasts.

-After taking a screen capture, a thumbnail animates to a screen corner (similar to the overhauled screenshot workflow in iOS 11).
-Click the thumbnail to bring up Markup or the video trimming tools, share your content without saving a copy and more.
+After taking a screenshot, a thumbnail animates to a screen corner similar to iOS 11’s overhauled screenshot workflow).
+Clicking it lets you use Markup or video trimming, share your content without saving a copy and more.

 If you immediately swipe the thumbnail away (or wait a few minutes until it disappears), your content gets saved right away.
 By default, screenshots are stored as PNG files and screen recordings are saved as QuickTime MOV files.

-macOS Mojave defaults to saving your screenshots and screen recordings on the desktop although you can set your save path to a custom folder, but more on that later.
+macOS Mojave defaults to saving your screenshots and screen recordings to the desktop, but you can point the save path to a custom folder (more on that later).